gaigepr/lazylist/README.md

 Mine is tested on the following:
 * AMD FX-8120 Zambezi 8-Core 3.1GHz
 * 16 GB DDR3 RAM @ 1600Mhz

+This test only test 100 simeltaneous inserts.
+Nothing more so far.
 ```
 BenchmarkAdd-8       100          19447525 ns/op
 ok      github.com/gaigepr/lazylist     2.009s